cbdevnet/midimonster/README.md

 ./installer.sh
 ```

+The installer can also be used for automating installations by specifying additional
+command line arguments.
+To see a list of valid arguments, run the installer with the
+`--help` argument.

 The installer script can also update MIDIMonster to the latest version automatically,
 using a configuration file generated during the installation.
 To do so, run `midimonster-updater` as root on your system after using the installer.